 The Japanese introduce a large number of new rules and tactics but not overwhelmingly so; and the Air Pack help cards are extremely, well, helpful.
 The Japanese allow a player to conduct Banzai attacks (charge 2 hexes and still combat as long as it's close combat) and an extra combat die when in such combat.
 Against this frightening enemy, the US Marines get one extra unit to control over the number indicated on the Combat Card; extremely handy.

-The Japanese start to storm the Wake Island beaches -
+The Japanese start to storm the Wake Island beaches - the US Marine forces look pitifully small! |

 Firstly I took the Japanese on an Invasion of Wake Island - the number of Japanese was impressive with every unit in the box being used against a comparatively tiny defensive force well dug in.
 The main objective was the airfield but each bunker, field bunker and town was also a temporary objective win, so as long as a Japanese unit held the town or bunker, I would score an objective medal towards my win total of 5.

-the Japanese force a breach to the left and take the town, field bunker and the airfield!
+End of the game with a Japanese victory!
+Even with all those casualties, the Japanese force a breach to the left and take the town, field bunker and the airfield! |

 After this, we swapped sides for a battle in the steamy jungles of Guadalcanal - Nigel sent a good post battle report by email, so I'll let him take up the story.

-The Guadalcanal battle starts with several artillery positions
+The Guadalcanal battle starts with several artillery positions ready to bombard the advancing Japanese |

 The first saw the Japanese invading Wake Island with a few marines dug in on defence.
 My Marines fought valiantly, but Frank’s Jap’s took the island for the Emperor in a fairly even match winning 6-4